hiiamboris/red-spaces-gitlab-mirror/vids.md

 ### Facet assignment

 Sets space's facet to the value of expression.
-Non-existing facets are silently added, so check your speling.
+Non-existing facets are silently added, so check your spelling.
 Facets supported by each space are listed in the [Widget Reference](reference.md).

 Syntax: `<name>= <expression>`
 - `name` is any word that ends in `=`